Fundament-Software/scopes/doc/dataformat.rst

     ==string-values==
         "A" "B" "NCC-1701\n" "\xFFD\xFF" "\"E\""

-    # a single top-level element, a multi-line string
+    # a single top-level element, a single-line string
+    "I am Locutus of Borg."

+    # a raw block string
+    """
-    "Ma'am is acceptable in a crunch, but I prefer Captain.
+        Ma'am is acceptable in a crunch, but I prefer Captain.
-                                        -- Kathryn Janeway"
+                                        -- Kathryn Janeway

     # a list of pairs (also lists), arranged horizontally
     (1 x) (2 y) (3 z)